 With growing reports of racism in medical care, the sad truth is that in many cases, Black Canadians may not be getting the full medical care they require.
 Especially those with chronic illnesses like Diabetes.

 Black Canadians With Diabetes Need Better Support

 There is an increasing need for black representation in medicine.

 We might look to medical school to understand one cause of the lack of representation.
 First of all, Medical schools in Canada are notoriously difficult to gain admission into.

-A student who hopes to compete in the admissions process of Canadian medical schools is faced with a very high bar to reach.
-They must have a 4.0 GPA, reputable references, and pass the intense 7-hour MCAT exam.
+A student who wants to get into Canadian medical schools faces a very high bar.
+For instance, they must have a 4.0 GPA, reputable references, and pass the intense 7-hour MCAT exam.
 They must also present extracurricular activities that they volunteered for in a leadership capacity.
 It also doesn’t hurt to have one or two scholarly publications under your belt.